nikitinvv/BH-ptychography/README.rst

 Google Colab
 ============

-The code can be quickly testes in Google Colab, without installation any packages.
+The code can be quickly tested in Google Colab, without installation any packages.
 See video guidance https://anl.box.com/s/gk9k8fjb7zsmy1qkshvnetdytiotpja0